microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_windows/_index.md

 ## Deploy a GCP Windows instance and connect it to Azure Arc using a Terraform plan

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server GCP virtual machine and connect it as an Azure Arc-enabled server resource.
+The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server GCP virtual machine and connect it as an Azure Arc-enabled server resource.

 ## Prerequisites